uhs-robert/uhs-robert/README.md

 [![Book a free session](https://img.shields.io/badge/📆%20Book%20a%20Session-Free%2030%20Minutes-indianred?style=for-the-badge)](https://uphillsolutions.tech/contact-us/)

-Founder of [UpHill Solutions](https://uphillsolutions.tech), every problem is an **opportunity** for me to **enjoy solving a puzzle**.
+Founder of [UpHill Solutions](https://uphillsolutions.tech), every problem is an **opportunity** for me to play, I **enjoy solving puzzles**.

-I **love overcoming challenges** and prefer the journey to the destination; I will save enjoying the destination **for you and my clients**.
-If anything that I have created has been helpful to you, _please consider sponsoring_.
-Your support is what helps me to keep my open source projects, **and my family**, alive.
+I **love overcoming challenges** and prefer the journey to the destination; coding is an especially fun journey for me.
+Every solution that I create is a destination **for you and my clients** to enjoy, but for me, the true joy comes from the creation process.

+If anything that I have created has been helpful to you, _consider sponsoring_.
+Your support helps me more emotionally than financially.
+To see someone take the time to pay their respects and to say "thank you" is heartwarming.
+That's what keeps my open source projects, **and my family**, alive.

 ## About Me